Siam Shade: Post-Siam Shade activities

 After the disbandment Hideki quickly begin his solo career.
 In 2003, he joined the band Acid, before leaving in 2006 to focus on his solo career again.
 However, in 2007 he formed Detrox with KAZ (Sads) and they released a large amount of material before going on hiatus after their show on April 18, 2012.

-Kazuma also started his solo career after the disbanding.
-In 2003, he performed a duet with Vivian Hsu, "Moment", which was used as the second opening theme to the anime Mobile Suit Gundam SEED.
-He has also played support guitar for Anna Tsuchiya and Damijaw (solo project of Janne Da Arc member Ka-yu).

-Daita started a solo career, wrote the soundtrack for the movie Volcano High, and played support guitar for Kyosuke Himuro.
-In 2005 he formed the band Binecks.
-In 2012, he formed the American-based band Broken Arrow with vocalist Nik Frost, who sang on the Siam Shade Tribute album.
+Since 2017, he holds concerts under the title Hidekidō (栄喜道), where he performs Siam Shade songs and is joined by some of the other former members.

-Natin, now going by the stage name "Natchin", has a solo career and in 2008 formed the band Big Bites with Anchang (Sex Machineguns) and Annie (The Yellow Monkey).
+Natin, who began going by the stage name "Natchin", has a solo career and in 2008 formed the supergroup Big Bites with Anchang of Sex Machineguns and Annie of The Yellow Monkey.
 In June 2014, he formed the band 21g with masked vocalist Geno, who is actually Tsuyoshi Himura of the band Everset, guitarist Mi-ya, who went on to join Lovebites, and drummer Act.
+Natchin formed a duo with Ju-ken in 2025, where they both play bass and sing.
 He has also supported Nanase Aikawa, Koji Kikkawa and T-Bolan.

-Junji has a solo career, was support drummer for Takanori Nishikawa a.k.a.
-TM Revolution, and in 2008 formed the band Bull Zeichen 88.
-He is also a regular support member for Acid Black Cherry.
+Kazuma also started a solo career after Siam Shade's disbandment.
+In 2003, he performed a duet with Vivian Hsu, "Moment", which was used as the second opening theme to the anime Mobile Suit Gundam SEED.
+In 2007, he formed the band Fifty50/50Fifty, which shares the same name as his high school band.
+He has also provided support guitar for Anna Tsuchiya and Damijaw (solo project of Janne Da Arc member Ka-yu).
+In 2023, Kazuma formed the singing and dancing duo Royal Force with former Jurassic vocalist Yu+ki.

+Daita started a solo career, played support guitar for Kyosuke Himuro, and wrote the soundtrack for the movie Volcano High.
+In 2005, he formed the band Binecks.
+Daita founded the G-Life guitar brand at the end of 2007.
+In 2012, he formed the American-based band Breaking Arrows with vocalist Nik Frost, who sang a song on the Siam Shade Tribute album.

+Jun-ji has a solo career and is a support drummer for T.M.
+Revolution and Acid Black Cherry.
+In 2008, he formed the band Bull Zeichen 88 with fellow T.M.
+Revolution support member Ikuo (Lapis Lazuli), guitarist Sebastian (Booze) and vocalist Eijiro (Dread Nought Fuse).
+In 2017, Jun-ji and Kazuma, going by the names "S.N.D" and "Kz" respectively, formed the band Sengoku Jidai: The Age of Civil Wars (戦国時代－The age of civil wars－) with Yu+ki and Ju-ken.

 2007–2016: Reunions

-Siam Shade held a reunion concert, titled Heart of Rock, on November 18, 2007 at the Nippon Budokan, in honor of their manager who died the previous April.
-The band stated that the reunion was a one-off event, and would not pave the way for a new single or album release.